 The prescribed text for the unit is Larissa Behrendt et al, Aboriginal and Torres Strait Islander Legal Relations (OUP, 2nd ed, 2019) available for purchase from Booktopia.
-Hard copies and e-copies of this text should also be available in the library.
+Hard copies and e-copies should also be available in the library.

-Recommended text is Heather McRae et al, Indigenous Legal Issues: Commentary and Materials (Lawbook Co, 4th ed, 2009).
-Hard copies and e-copies of this text should also be available in the library.
+Recommended text is Heather McRae et al, Indigenous Legal Issues: Commentary and Materials (Lawbook Co, 4th ed, 2008).
+Hard copies and e-copies should be available in the library.